 Oriental Medicine is a holistic practice that considers mind, body, and spirit when evaluating, treating, and healing.
-Wongu University seeks students that show a motivation and commitment to become dedicated, compassionate and skilled practitioners of Oriental Medicine.
+Wongu University seeks students that show motivation and commitment to become dedicated, compassionate, and skilled practitioners of Oriental Medicine.

-Students entering the program must have completed a bachelor’s degree (120 semester credits/180 quarter credits) at an accredited institution, accredited by an agency recognized by the U.S. Secretary of Education with a grade point average of 2.75 or higher.
+- A completed Bachelor’s degree (120 semester credits/180 quarter credits) or higher from an institution accredited by an agency recognized by the U.S. Department of Education, is preferred, with a minimum Grade Point Average (GPA) of 2.75 on a 4.0 scale, OR

-International Students or students that have studied abroad have additional application requirements – click here
+International Students or students who have studied abroad have additional application requirements – click here

 HOW TO APPLY